-Influenza (the flu) can lead to serious complications and even death, particularly in high-risk groups such as young children.
-Children under five years of age have some of the highest rates of the flu and associated complications and it causes the most hospital admissions of children under five years of age.
+Influenza (the flu) can lead to serious complications and even death, particularly in high risk groups such as young children.
+Children under five years of age have some of the highest rates of the flu and associated complications of any group.
+In fact, flu is the leading cause of hospitalisation of children under five years of age.
 Children also contribute greatly to the spread of the flu in the community.

 Annual vaccination continues to be the best way to prevent the spread of the flu.

-The National Immunisation Program (NIP) funds influenza vaccine for any individual over 6 months of age with medical conditions predisposing them to severe influenza and also funds influenza vaccine to Aboriginal and Torres Strait Islander children 6 months to less than five years of age.
+The National Immunisation Program (NIP) funds the influenza vaccine for any individual over 6 months of age with medical conditions predisposing them to severe influenza.
+After 2017 seeing the worst flu season in recent years, in 2018 the state funded influenza vaccination program extended eligibility to all Queensland children six months to less than five years.

-- an annual vaccination is the best form of protection against the flu.
+- annual vaccination is the best form of protection against the flu.

 Visit the Vaccination matters website.

-- Queensland parents and carers of babies and children aged 6 months to less than 5 years
+- Queensland parents and carers of children aged 6 months to less than 5 years

 15 Second Videos